seanbutler/3DWebTechCourse/_assignments/01-AssignmentSpecification.markdown

 __Total__                                            | __40%__

-For Example: There are 20% possible marks for the gameplay.
-These are in addition to the 5% you obtained for the minimal technical achievement of getting an avatar with controls.
-If you game plays well has a good balance of challenge and is compelling you will score more marks here.
+For Example: There are 15% possible marks for the gameplay.
+These are in addition to the 10% you might obtain for the technical achievement of getting an avatar with controls.
+If you game plays particularly well has a good balance of challenge and is compelling you will score more marks here.

-For Example: Also there are 20% possible marks for visuals These are in addition to the 5% for lighting and 5% for shaders.
+For Example: Also there are 15% possible marks for visuals These are in addition to the 10% for lighting and 5% for shaders.
 Art direction, coherent environmental art, beauty, novelty or otherwise visually interesting etc will gain you marks here.

 ## Hints on How to Obtain these Thematic Marks